It should work wonders for sales of whatever product or service you’re trying to sell too. So let’s add a fifth bullet…

 A thought leader is seen as someone who is most successful in their respective fields.
 This individual is one of the foremost authorities in their selected areas of specialization, which results in them being the go-to person for said expertise.

 If your role has you responsible for driving the reputation and growth of your business, a solid grasp of how SEO works is critical to your success.
 Even if you have the luxury of having an SEO specialist working in house, it’s important to understand how their efforts fit into an omni-channel strategy.

 Of course, SEO is rarely black and white.
 There’s a lot of theorizing and opinions, as Google doesn’t reveal the finer details of its search algorithm.

-Yet, with so many opinions being shared online, who was a young go-getter new to the world of online writing supposed to listen to?
+Yet, with so many opinions being shared online, who are we supposed to listen to?